avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 category: Arts
 date:   2016-08-21
 summary: Artists, Peter Richards & George Gonzalez, the Exploratorium.
 San Francisco, California.
 May 1986
 question: "Do you know of any pieces that use natural inputs?
-Manmade inputs?
-Or simply celebrates how we use and relate to water?
+Man-made inputs?
+Or pieces that simply celebrate how we use and relate to water?
 Let me know in the comments below."
 comments: true
 image: